 Requirements gathering falls under the umbrella of analysis skills, but is much more specific.
 However, it is incredibly important to any kind of project management.
 It is pretty self-explanatory- it is the process by which professionals can figure out the customer’s needs to most effectively create a list of requirements that all parties abide by.
 There are some general guidelines for this list.
 It should include: a requirement specification for management needs, an iteration of key goals/points, a description of the system’s setting, information that is pertinent to the system and its use, and information that will aid in the design and implementation of said system/process.

 Facilitation skills are also a fairly straightforward concept.
 Facilitation skills are process skills that are used to help direct essential components of projects and the general work of an organization or company.
 Facilitation skills could be necessary in situations such as meetings, planning sessions and training of other members/leaders.

 Quality assurance testing is the act of testing manufactured products to prevent mistakes or detects.
 It also helps avoid the possibility of problems when solutions are given to consumers.
 Basically, the goal of quality assurance testing, and quality assurance in general, is to instill confidence in consumers that requirements and satisfaction will be fulfilled when purchasing said products.

 That’s just a tiny look into the world of business analysis and its subsequent training courses.
-When taking a business analysis training course or business analyst training course at Pierson Requirements Group, you’ll learn much more.
+When taking a such course or business analyst training at Pierson Requirements Group, you’ll learn much more.
 If you are interested in becoming the best business analyst in the field, look no further than Pierson.